 After the Temple was destroyed, adherence to the complex system of purity/impurity laws became redundant.
-However, the verse cited from Leviticus 18:19, that links the prohibition of sexual relations with the Nidda to the laws of impurity could not be ignored.
-Furthermore, the language in the verse cited from Leviticus chapter 20 threatening the punishment of karet to both men and women for having sexual relations when impure with uterine blood applies to all three states described above.
-Although the language of purity/impurity and the ritual requirements of sacrifice were no longer relevant to practical life, its overall structure vis a vis the Nidda (and Zava et al.) remains inextricably intertwined with permitted and prohibited sexual space.
+However, the verse cited from Leviticus 18:19, that links the prohibition of sexual relations with a niddah to the laws of impurity could not be ignored.
+Moreover, the language in the verse cited from Leviticus Chapter 20 threatening the punishment of karet to both men and women who engage in sexual relations when impure with uterine blood applies to all three states described above.
+Although the language of purity/impurity and the ritual requirements of sacrifice were no longer relevant to practical life, its overall structure vis a vis the niddah (and zavah) remains inextricably intertwined with permitted and prohibited sexual space.

-Thus, at the end of the Tannaitic period (circa.
-200 CE), Rabbi Judah the Prince began the process of conflating all uterine blood into one uniform halakhic system:
+At the end of the Tannaitic period (circa.
+200 CE), Rabbi Judah the Prince began the process of conflating the status of niddah with that of zavah into a uniform halakhic system.